danvolchek/door-unlocker/README.md

       - the servo feedback should go to analog pin 0 out of the Yun.
 ### Overview
 This is the the code for the Arduino which:
-  - Listens for lock/unlock commands and decrypts them
+  - Listens for lock/unlock commands and decrypts them.
-  - Moves the servo when valid commands are received
+  - Moves the servo when valid commands are received.
-  - Hosts the current door state
+  - Hosts the current door state.

 This was made using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).